runtimeverification/wasm-semantics/wasm-text.md

 ### Memory and Tables

 Intitial memory data, and initial table elements can be given inline in the text format.
+We supply macros that will unfold these definitions when they are part of a body of definitions, such as in a module.
+This is to ensure that the unfolding happens before the different elements in a module are grouped together, so as to maintain their order.

+We also supply rules for when the inlined definitions are encountered on top of the `<k>` cell, so that they can be desugared on the fly.

+This is useful when specifying modules in the more lax KWasm format, where they can be declared as they are needed.

 ```k
     syntax Identifier ::= "#memId" | "#tabId"